-Funding for courses at independent institutions is limited to the equivalent UK Home Fee Rate.
+Funding for courses at independent institutions is limited to the equivalent UK Home Fee Rate: £9,250.
+For courses at dance/drama/musical theatre institutions, funding is limited to £10,750.

 We are able to make awards for certain courses at independent institutions, for example;